 4) How long do regular foam mattresses last?

 Whenever the term regular foam is used, it is referred to as polyfoam.
 But these days polyurethane is the most popular bedding material in the industry.
-It is less durable than memory foam.
+These are considered to be less durable.
 Regular foam mattresses last around 8 years.
 Polyurethane with higher density (more firm) will be more durable as compared to low-density soft ones.

-If you are buying a higher density of memory foam, it will last longer.
+The golden rule is if you are buying a higher density one, it will last longer.
 A good quality memory foam mattress will be 4 pounds per cubic foot (PCF) or more.
 It will last for around 10 years.

-Gel memory foam is a type of memory foam with an extra layer of gel to give you a cooling effect.
-Its life is the same as memory foam.
-Gel memory foam will also last around 10 years.
+It is a type of memory foam with an extra layer of gel to give you a cooling effect.
+Its lifespan is also around 10 years.

-Air mattress generally have below-average life.
-The average of life of a good quality airbed with comfort layer is 6 years.
+Air mattresses generally have below-average life.
+The average life of a good quality airbed with a comfort layer is 6 years.
 The most common issues that start arising are mechanical in nature.
-The air pump may start creating problem or air starts leaking.
+The air pump may start creating problems or air starts leaking.
 The issues come much earlier if you are using basic camping-style air mattresses.